Frequently Asked Questions (and Answers)

 Q) How can I get cloth or a kilt in this tartan?

 Be aware of import tarrifs (customs duties).
-Depending on where you live and where you ordered the cloth from, you may have to pay a quite significant import duty.
-E.g., in 2015 this was about 25% on woolens imports from the UK to the US, though US Customs only sometimes applied the charge, making it a bit of a “crap shoot”.
+Depending on where you live and where you ordered the cloth from, you may have to pay a significant import duty.
+E.g., in 2015 this was about 25% on woollen imports from the UK to the US, though US Customs only sometimes applied the charge, making it a bit of a “crap shoot”.
+Such a surcharge would most likely only be applied to a full-bolt order, since the customs authorities would probably assume that quantity was for commercial purposes.

-If you just want a kilt length or more of the cloth, e.g. for a wrap, for crafts, or for a féileadh mór (”great kilt’), any of these weavers can probably supply it, though some, like DCD, only through a retailer.
+If you just want a long span of the cloth (without hiring someone to do tailoring), e.g. for a wrap, for crafts, or for a féileadh mór (”great kilt’), any of these weavers can probably supply it, though some, like DCD, only through a retailer.

-If you think you have enough family members together to get a large quantity of kilt cloth, it will be cheaper to order a full bolt (100 yards, enough for at least 10 kilts and accessories).
+If you think you have enough family members together to get a large quantity of kilt cloth, it will be cheaper, per kilt, to order a full bolt (100 yards, enough for at least 10 kilts and accessories, or 20+ kilts if it is double-width).
 Many weavers, besides DCD, will happily produce a bolt of whatever tartan you give them a thread count for.
-If you do not live in the UK, keep in mind ocean freight cost and time, however.
+If you do not live in the UK, keep in mind ocean freight cost and time, and import duty.
 It will cost a lot up front, so perhaps take up a collection from family members.
 You could then take the cloth to a kiltmaker to do a bunch of kilts in a group order (presumably at a sharp discount, since you’re providing the material).
 Or you may be able to negotiate a discounted full-bolt order of kilts from the kiltmaker and have them handle ordering the cloth.

 Regardless where you order from and in what quantity, be prepared to wait quite a while – weaving takes time – and possibly to wrestle with the weavers over the colours.
 In mine, the dark red came out a little grapey, and that was after we traded yarn samples.
 Be flexible in your expectations.
 It is actually perfectly fine for the colours to not be exactly what you see on your computer screen (e.g. the light blue might lean a little toward teal, etc.)